Edit

 When working with a multitenant system that uses Service Bus, you need to make a decision about the level of isolation that you want to adopt.
 Service Bus supports several isolation models.

-The following table summarizes the differences between the main tenancy models for Service Bus:
+The following table summarizes the differences between the main tenancy models for Service Bus.

 Data isolation High Medium None

-Dedicated namespace per tenant
+Dedicated namespace for each tenant

 Separate topics and queues in a shared namespace